schapa094/Computational-Text-Analysis-for-Political-Science/README.md

 # Computational-Text-Analysis-for-Political-Science

-This is an online grad course that taught at the University of Houston's Department of Political Science.
+This is an online grad course taught at the University of Houston's Department of Political Science.
 Lectures will be lead by Professor Nikolay Marinov (University of Houston), Coding Sessions by Ashrakat Elshehawy (University of Oxford).

 ## Session 1: